 We’re going to walk you through each step of the procedure so you can conduct more effective keyword research, which will lead you to find more relevant information, make more strategic recommendations to your clients, and most importantly: get the results you’re looking for.

-(We’ll also give you a FREE keyword research and competitive analysis template that’s essentially plug-and-play!)
+(We’ll also give you a that’s essentially plug-and-play!)

 Got your coffee?
 Here we go.